 Your idea needs to be concrete and so does your product.
 In a market that is oversaturated with great products, it is crucial to narrow your product down and to position it within the existing market.
-Smart positioning is crucial, when it comes to making your product sticky, because you want the right audience to connect with it.
+Smart positioning is crucial when it comes to making your product sticky because you want the right audience to connect with it.

 Judy Loehr, VC at Cloud Apps, has outlined 5 go-to-market considerations.
-These are audience, channels, pricing and packaging, customer acquisition cost, and -only last – messaging.
+These are an audience, channels, pricing and packaging, customer acquisition cost, and -only last – messaging.
 She writes:

 “1.
 Audience.
 This is first and foremost.
 Nobody sells to one homogeneous blob of prospects.
 What are your unique target segments? (…)

 2. Channels.
 Once you know your audience, you need to know where they are looking and where they are learning.
 This will help you to understand how to best reach your target audience.